Death of Keenan Anderson

-Keenan Anderson was an African American man who died on January 3, 2023, around 4.5 hours after he was restrained by and tasered six times by a member of the Los Angeles Police Department (LAPD).
+Keenan Anderson was an African American man who died on January 3, 2023, about four and a half hours after he was restrained and tasered six times by a member of the Los Angeles Police Department (LAPD).
 He was a cousin of Patrisse Cullors, co-founder of the Black Lives Matter movement.

-Anderson was restrained due to suspicion of a hit-and-run following a traffic collision and due to a witness testimony of an individual attempting to get in their car without their permission.
-Police ordered Anderson to sit down, which he initially did, but later Anderson ran away on a road, leading to police holding him down and tasing him for around 30 seconds and then another 5 seconds.
+Anderson was restrained due to suspicion of a hit-and-run and driving under the influence following a traffic collision and due to a witness testimony of an individual attempting to get in their car without their permission.
+Police ordered Anderson to sit down, which he initially did.
+Later, Anderson ran away into traffic, leading to police subduing and tasing him for around 30 seconds and then another five seconds.

+An autopsy conducted by the L.A.
+County Medical Examiner found that Anderson died from the effects of an enlarged heart and cocaine use.
+The specific manner of Anderson's death was undetermined.

 Biography

-Keenan Darnell Anderson, who was aged 31 at the time of his death, was a tenth-grade high school English teacher at the Digital Pioneers Academy in Washington, D.C..
+Keenan Darnell Anderson, who was aged 31 at the time of his death, was a tenth-grade high school English teacher at the Digital Pioneers Academy in Washington, D.C.
 Anderson was visiting his family in Los Angeles during the winter break when the incident occurred.
 He was a father, and he was the cousin of Patrisse Cullors, who co-founded the Black Lives Matter social movement.